roxannecvl/whokipedia/README.md

 Here is the list of our already implemented features
 - Api Calls
 - Part of the parsing the response from fetchInfobox
-- Login form (view)
-- Signup form (view)
+- Login and Signup views and logic
-- Statistics view (v1)
+- Statistics
+- Leaderboard
 - Search field with auto-complete and suggestion
 - GameModel
 - UserModel

-### To be done
 - Daily Challenge page (view, presenter and page)
 - Training Page (view, presenter and page)
 - First page with the logo, rules and login (view, presenter and page)

+### To be done
 - Finish the parsing of the response from fetchInfobox
-- Final version of the statisctics page
-- Leaderboard page (view, presenter and page)
-- SignupLoginPresenter
-- Statistics page (page and presenter and view v2)
-- app.vue (update it with SignupLoginPresenter)

 ### File structure
 ```